-NOTE 1: NATURE OF ENTITY AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

-14. Deferred Outflows / Inflows of Resources (Continued)
+- NOTE 1: NATURE OF ENTITY AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) - F. Assets, Liabilities, Net Position or Fund Balances (Continued) - 14.
+Deferred Outflows / Inflows of Resources (Continued)

 The governmental funds report unavailable revenue from property taxes.
 This amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.